b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 #### Birth
 At Jesus' birth, one King Herod may or may not have [massacred](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/2?lang=eng&id=p16-p18#p16) "all the children that were in Bethlehem... from two years old and under."
 From what I understand, there isn't [any historic, contemporary evidence](https://en.wikipedia.org/wiki/Massacre_of_the_Innocents#History_and_theology) of this happening, but Matthew chapter 2 sure seems insistent that it happened.
 Seems like a good way to kneecap your own kingdom's economy.
 If everyone&mdash; soldier, peasant, noble&mdash; all had their children 2 & under murdered, how long do you think that king would remain in power?
 That would fuck up an entire generation.
 It would have resounding effects that would have been recorded by many more sources than just this one.

 I'm getting off track.
 [Matthew 2:17-18](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/2?lang=eng&id=p17-p18#p17) says that this was a fulfilment of a prophecy.
 I'd also like to point out [verses 12 & 13](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/2?lang=eng&id=p12-p13#p12) describing God arranging for this to happen.
 Rather than defuse the tension, God has Joseph leave, which pisses off Herod, and leads to *all children getting murdered*.
 Was this an oversight?
 Surely God wasn't blindsided by this development.
+Surely God *knew* how Herod would react.
 I bring it up to iterate that when Jesus was born, some untold number of children got killed.

 Now, let's celebrate the birth of the Prince of Peace!

+&nbsp;

 #### 3 Nephi
 Even though having Jesus die on the cross was part of [[Theology#The plan|God's Plan]]™ all along, He still got real pissed that it happened.